w3c/webref/packages/events/README.md

 });
 ```

-Each event is described by an object that has a `type` property that contains the name of the event, an `interface` property that describes the IDL interface used by the event, a `targets` property that lists the target interfaces on which the event may fire (each target being an object with a `target` property that gives the interface name, and optionally a `bubbles` property when the interface belongs to a bubbling tree to assert whether the event bubbles).
-The object may also contain a `href` property that is a URL to the event definition in a spec, and an `src` property that describes where the extraction first detected that the event is fired in the spec:
+Each event is described by an object with the following properties:
+- `type`: contains the name of the event
+- `interface`: describes the IDL interface used by the event
+- `targets`: lists the target interfaces on which the event may fire.
+Each target in the list is an object with a `target` property that gives the interface name, a `bubbles` property only set when the interface belongs to a bubbling tree to assert whether the event bubbles, and a `bubblingPath` property only when the event effectively bubbles and that lists the core interfaces on which the event can theoretically bubble.
+- optionally, an `href` property that is a URL to the event definition in a spec
+- optionally, an `src` property that describes where the extraction first detected that the event is fired in the spec

+The following example illustrates access to main properties:

 ```js
 const events = require('@webref/events');